 Login

-Photos provided by Kim Smith
+Photos provided by Master Gardener Kim Smith

 Focaccia is an Italian bread that is often shaped and baked into a large, flat rectangle.
 Most lovers of Italian food will recognize it as having a flavor and texture similar to pizza dough, and there are as many recipes as there are industrious Italian mothers.
 Recipes range from incredibly time consuming to quick and easy, so there’s no excuses for not choosing a recipe and running with it!